 On the other hand, soft capital rationing or “internal” rationing is caused due to the internal policies of the company.
 The company may voluntarily have certain restrictions that limit the number of funds available for investments in projects.
-However, these restrictions can be modified in the future; hence, the term ‘soft’ is used for it.
+However, there can be a modification to these restrictions future; hence, the term ‘soft’ is used.

 Reasons for Hard Capital Rationing